Arafat-Hossain-Anik/choose-web-dev-react/README.md

 * Total Spend Money
     * How much money one person has already spend, will show in cart.
 ## Budgets
 Although, there is section of budget of client, how many money he wants to spent.
-But it is stil hard coded.
+But it is still hard coded.
 But it can be added easily.